lipemat/js-boilerplate/README.md

 By default, IE11 is disabled via an internal Browserslist configuration.
 If you would like to support IE11, add it as a target to your project's Browserslist configuration and all tooling will automatically support it.

-#### Custom properties

-IE11 (and some older browsers) do not support custom properties e.g. `--color-red: red;` natively.
-To make custom properties work with this library create `src/globals/pcss/variables.css` file and add any used custom properties to it.

-The app will automatically compile with fallback values for older browsers.

-An alternative/extra location is `../pcss/globals/variables.css`.

 #### ES6 Modules

 The app will automatically detect any packages in your `package.json` which do not support ES5 and add them to the list